How to Help in Hurricane Response -- Update!

 Early Response Teams“Our trained Early Response Teams have been poised to spring into action, but never go to an area to help until they are invited or called in by local disaster response personnel who are ready to receive and work with outside volunteers,” Gottschalk said.

-Eastbrook Mission Barn, as part of the UMCOR Relief Supply Network, specifically needs Cleaning Buckets and health/hygiene kits.
+Eastbrook Mission Barn, as part of the UMCOR Relief Supply Network, specifically needed Cleaning Buckets and health/hygiene kits.
 These may be delivered to the Conference Center in Cranberry Twp., the Eastbrook Mission Barn or one of its satellite locations.
+As of Oct.
+8, the Mission Barn had a good supply of verified kits and officials at the UMCOR's main depot, Sager-Brown, in a thank you email said its shelves were full of cleaning buckets.

 Information on what to include in the cleaning buckets and health kits can be using the link on the Mission Barn webpage or directly at umcor.org/UMCOR/Relief-Supplies/kits.